pschaus/book_lepl1402/source/part1.rst

     int b = a * 100000;     // This is too large for the int type!
     System.out.println(b);  // What will you get here?

-For most calculations that we do in this book, it will be sufficient to use :code:`int` (for integer numbers) and :code:`float` (for real numbers).
+For most examples in this book, it will be sufficient to use :code:`int` (for integer numbers) and :code:`float` (for real numbers).
 The types :code:`long` and :code:`double` provide a wider value range and more precision, but they are slower and your program will consume more memory when running.

 Java supports the usual arithmetic operations with number types, that is :code:`+` (addition), :code:`-` (subtraction), :code:`*` (multiplication), :code:`/` (division), and :code:`%` (modulo).
-There is also a group of operators that can be used to manipulate integer values on bit level (for example, :code:`<<` (left shift) and `&` (bitwise and), but we will not discuss them further here).
+There is also a group of operators that can be used to manipulate integer values on bit level (for example, left shift :code:`<<`  and bitwise and :code:`&`), but we will not discuss them further here.

+The :code:`char` type is used to work with individual characters (letters, digits,...):

+..  code-block:: java

+    char c = 'a';

-You might wonder why the :code:`char` type is shown in the above table as a type with values between 0 and 65535, although it is used for variables containing single characters, like 'a' or 'X'.
+You might wonder why this type is shown in the above table as a type with values between 0 and 65535.
 This is because Java represents characters by numbers following a standard called *Unicode*.
-Consequently, you can do calculations with characters:
+Consequently, you can do certain simple arithmetic operations with characters:

 .. code-block:: java

     char c = 'a';
-    c = c + 1;
+    c++;
-    System.out.println(c);
+    System.out.println(c);  // prints 'b'

 You can find more information about Unicode on `<https://en.wikipedia.org/wiki/Unicode>`_.